 It’s been about a decade since the first millennial entered the workplace.
 To say they are a force to be reckoned with would be an understatement.
-They bring much-needed hard skills to help organizations stay competitive in a fast changing global environment.
+They bring much-needed hard skills to help organizations stay competitive in a fast-changing global environment.

 With ten years of experience under their belts, organizations now need to start promoting Millennials to management positions.
-And, what they are finding is despite their talent, energy and skills, many Millennials patently lack key soft skills that are essential for management positions.
+And, what they are finding is despite their talent, energy, and skills, many Millennials patently lack key soft skills that are essential for management positions.

 Today, millennials make up 36% of the American workforce.
 In some companies like Ernst & Young and Accenture, their majority jumps to two-thirds of the employee base.
 Over the next ten years, millennials will command 75% of all jobs in the United States.

 As current leaders evaluate the strengths and weaknesses of the next generation of leaders, they are observing some trends that are giving them pause.
-It’s no unusual for the generation in charge to have concerns about the “next generation.”
+It’s not unusual for the generation in charge to have concerns about the “next generation.”

-What’s different about the millennials entrance into the workforce is that is occurring at a time when our economy is transforming from an information driven economy to a social one, where the ability to work with other people to solve problems is of paramount importance.
+What’s different about the millennial’s entrance into the workforce is that is occurring at a time when our economy is transforming from an information-driven economy to a social one, where the ability to work with other people to solve problems is of paramount importance.

-Millennials entrance into the workforce also coincides with the emergence of disruptive technologies that are transforming how business is conducted.
+Millennials’ entrance into the workforce also coincides with the emergence of disruptive technologies that are transforming how business is conducted.
 From creating new products and services to changing organizational structures and the balance of power between consumers and businesses, these technologies require companies to be more flexible.

 According to a McKinsey Report on these disruptive technologies, “Leaders need to plan for a range of scenarios, abandoning assumptions about where competition and risk could come from, and not be afraid to look beyond long-established models.”

-Because of the sheer size of this generation, they have their own Disruption Index- their values and preferences are creating “seismic” changes in banking, personal computing, household goods and discount retailers.
+Because of the sheer size of this generation, they have their own Disruption Index- their values and preferences are creating “seismic” changes in banking, personal computing, household goods, and discount retailers.